svt/bridge/docs/api/README.md

 Stop an item and set its state to 'stopped'.

 ### `bridge.items.applyIssue(itemId, issueId, issueSpec): Promise<Void>`
-Add an issue to an item
+Add an issue to an item.

 **Example**
 ```javascript